Nonverbal Communication: A Hidden Lever for Social Performance and Inclusion in the Workplace

 Embedding CSR into a company’s broader strategy means transforming it into a true agent of change.
 It prompts critical questions: How can we address economic and environmental challenges more responsibly?
 How can we infuse human values into every interaction, whether verbal or nonverbal?

-Nonverbal Language, ADD, and the Power of Subtlety: A Hidden Asset for CSR and Team Cohesion
+Nonverbal Language, ADHD, and the Power of Subtlety: A Hidden Asset for CSR and Team Cohesion

 CSR is far more than an environmental pledge—it shapes how companies relate to employees, partners, and society at large.
 At the heart of sustainable development, CSR weaves together environmental stewardship, economic resilience, and human-centered management to create shared value.
 Yet behind the policies and bold declarations lies a quieter, more nuanced dimension: nonverbal communication.